-- > The Treasurer is a member of the Direction and is elected at the General Assembly for the duration of one year.
+- The Treasurer is a member of the Direction and is elected at the General Assembly for the duration of one year.
 The maximum term of office allowed is 2 years.
-As member of the direction as a decision making organ, the Treasurer has shared responsibility for everything that is going on within IFSA. - Administration of IFSA's finances, management of the bank accounts and book-keeping are the main tasks that need to be done in this job. - The Treasurer needs to keep an overview of the available resources and upcoming expenditures. - The Treasurer is responsible for the correct and adequate use of the money owned by IFSA; all income and expenditure must be in accordance with the budget that was agreed on by the IFSA Board. - Records of all transactions must be kept (electronically) for confidence in the treasurer and so that our activities are can be supplied when needed (German courts and tax system, EU grant). - > IFSA's finances are managed through a bank account at a bank in Germany (Postbank); it is managed by using the online service of this bank.
-The Treasurer is to handle all business that concerns this account like ordering of transfers, regular contact with the bank or controlling of the statements of account. - A change of bank should be only done with assistance of whole board and after getting acceptation from all IFSA Officials (for example after Interim) - > IFSA also has a PayPal account and the Treasurer is responsible for maintaining this account and documenting all transactions on it - Contact Person for authorities in Germany (if practical) together with Secretary of IFSA (especially if the Treasurer is non-German) - As especially the Treasurer depends on the legal registration of all changes within the direction or the statutes after the GA to be able to start working right away, it makes sense that this person also handles these affairs.
+As member of the direction as a decision-making organ, the Treasurer has shared responsibility for everything that is going on within IFSA. - Administration of IFSA's finances, management of the bank accounts and bookkeeping are the main tasks that need to be done in this job. - The Treasurer needs to keep an overview of the available resources, expected incomes and upcoming expenditures.

+- The Treasurer is responsible for the correct and adequate use of the money owned by IFSA; all income and expenditure must be in accordance with the budget that was agreed on by the IFSA Board. - Records of all transactions must be kept (electronically) for confidence in the treasurer and so that our activities are can be supplied when needed (to German courts and tax system). - IFSA's finances are managed through a bank account at a bank in Germany (Postbank); it is managed by using the online service of this bank.
+The Treasurer is to handle all business that concerns this account like ordering of transfers, regular contact with the bank or controlling of the statements of account. - A change of bank should only be done with assistance of the whole board and after getting acceptance from all IFSA Officials. - IFSA also has a PayPal account that is linked with the Postbank account.
+The Treasurer is responsible for maintaining this account and including it in the accounting. - The Treasurer acts as a contact Person for authorities in Germany (if practical) together with Secretary of IFSA (especially if the Treasurer is non-German) - As especially the Treasurer depends on the legal registration of all changes within the direction or the statutes after the GA to be able to start working right away, it makes sense that this person also handles these affairs.
 The bank account can only be changed over to the following Treasurer when all changes are officially registered.
 The Treasurer is as well responsible for a good and regular contact with the revenue office in Freiburg to keep the status as non-profit organization in place (there is an audit every three years).
 (When the Treasurer is not German, he needs to lead the project and let the Secretariat handle most of these issues).